esl/code-beam-stockholm/_participants/Samanta-de-Araujo.md

 12 charactersPassionate about technology, classic video games, travel, and electronics.
 Her first computer was a 386 with Windows 95.
 Identifies with the Gryffindor house.
 Prefers Star Wars over Matrix.
 Never had the patience to watch Star Trek.

 A black, lesbian woman born in Rio de Janeiro in 1987.
-Graduated in Systems Analysis and Development with an MBA in Software Engineering."
+Graduated in Systems Analysis and Development with an MBA in Software Engineering.